makeabilitylab/physcomp/communication/ml5js-serial.md

 In May 2018, Google Creative Lab [announced](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) PoseNet, a TensorFlow.js-based real-time human pose estimator for the web browser.
 This was an incredible achievement: now, anyone with a web browser and web cam could use and/or build pose-based applications.
 TensorFlow.js runs locally in the browser using pre-trained data.
 Thus, all recognition and pose data is local—none is sent up to the cloud (unless an application built around PoseNet transmits this information).

 Where does the training data come from?
 According to [this article](https://medium.com/ml5js/ml5-friendly-open-source-machine-learning-library-for-the-web-e802b5da3b2), the pose detection models were trained using the [Cambridge Landmarks](http://mi.eng.cam.ac.uk/projects/relocalisation/) and [7-Scenes Datasets](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/).
+It's not clear how well they generalize; however, PoseNet has worked well for us across ~2 years of teaching (with maybe ~100 students).

 #### PoseNet models